Chart Color Schemes

 Lutwyche lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Lutwyche is around 5,443, reflecting an increase of 833 people since the 2021 Census which reported a population of 4,610.
-This growth represents an 18.1% increase and is inferred from AreaSearch's estimate of 5,349 residents following examination of ABS' ERP data release in June 2024, along with validation of 276 new addresses since the Census date.
-The population density ratio stands at 6,185 persons per square kilometer, placing Lutwyche among the top 10% of national locations assessed by AreaSearch.
-This growth rate exceeds both the national average (9.9%) and state average, marking Lutwyche as a significant growth leader in the region.
-Overseas migration accounted for approximately 63.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth contributing positively to this increase.
+As of May 2026, the estimated population of Lutwyche is around 5,432, reflecting an increase of 828 people since the 2021 Census which reported a population of 4,610.
+This change is inferred from AreaSearch's estimate of 5,428 residents following examination of ABS's latest ERP data release in June 2025 and additional validation of 279 new addresses since the Census date.
+The suburb's population density ratio is 6,172 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Lutwyche's growth rate of 17.8% since the 2021 Census exceeded both the national average (9.3%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 63.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.

-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort when utilising them.
-Looking ahead, aggregated SA2-level projections indicate an above median population growth is projected nationally with Lutwyche expected to expand by 858 persons to 2041, reflecting a gain of 9.2% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts where necessary.
+Looking ahead, aggregated SA2-level projections indicate an above median population growth is projected nationally, with Lutwyche expected to expand by 748 persons to 2041, reflecting a gain of 13.7% in total over the 16-year period.

 Frequently Asked Questions - Population